-Gavin, Conner, Aiden and Isaac have to walk through a long dark tunnel.
+Avery, Andrea, Leah and Madeline have to walk through a long dark tunnel.
 They only have one torch between them so a maximum of two people can go through the tunnel at any one time.
 Each person takes a different amount of time to get through the tunnel and if two people walk together they must walk at the rate of the slowest.

 What is the least amount of time for all four to walk through the tunnel?

-If Aiden and Isaac walk through the tunnel together it will take 6 minutes, If Aiden then walks the torch back through the tunnel a total of 11 minutes will have passed.
+If Leah and Madeline walk through the tunnel together it will take 10 minutes, If Leah then walks the torch back through the tunnel a total of 17 minutes will have passed.
 Continue till all four are at the other end of the tunnel.